-There are many end users of GASB's accounting and financial reporting standards other than issuers of municipal securities, such as non-debt issuing municipalities, financial advisors, banks, bank dealers, insurance companies, mutual funds, legislative/governmental staff, and taxpayer organizations.
+There are many end users of GASB's accounting and financial reporting standards other than issuers of municipal securities and the other entities listed above, such as non-debt issuing municipalities, financial advisors, banks, bank dealers, insurance companies, mutual funds, legislative/governmental staff, and taxpayer organizations.
 It is important to note that some state and local governments rarely or never issue debt.
 These diverse entities that use GASB generally accepted accounting principles for a variety of purposes get a "free ride" without paying the fare to financially support GASB under the proposed methodology.
 Financial support of GASB should come from the entire universe of users, not just broker dealers.